 Freshman applicants who have graduated from high school at the time of application are to submit an official high school transcript that includes class rank and date of graduation or a certificate verifying completion of a GED program.
-If the applicant's high school does not
+If the applicant's high school does not rank its students, an official statement from the high school must be presented as part of the application file.

-- Transfer applicants must provide an official high school transcript verifying date of graduation or completion of a GED program prior to enrollment. - Readmit and postbaccalaureate applicants are not required to submit a high school transcript as part of the application file. - To be considered official, a transcript on paper must bear an original signature of a school official or an original school seal.
-Transcripts in a language other than English must be accompanied by an official English translation. - Applicants who have attended high school both in the U.S. and out of the country should submit official transcripts from each school attended. - For students enrolled in the United States, official transcripts from other countries will be accepted provided the copies are verified by the U.S. institution.
+Transfer applicants must provide an official high school transcript verifying date of graduation or completion of a GED program prior to enrollment.

+Readmit and postbaccalaureate applicants are not required to submit a high school transcript as part of the application file.

+To be considered official, a transcript on paper must bear an original signature of a school official or an original school seal.
+Transcripts in a language other than English must be accompanied by an official English translation.

+Applicants who have attended high school both in the U.S. and out of the country should submit official transcripts from each school attended.

+For students enrolled in the United States, official transcripts from other countries will be accepted provided the copies are verified by the U.S. institution.